10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 Category: AI editing assistant + silence removal + captioning

 What it does: Generates a transcript of your video, then lets you edit the video by editing the text.
 Delete a sentence from the transcript and the corresponding video is cut.
-Also removes filler words ("um," "uh") automatically and generates captions.
+The best of these tools also remove filler words ("um," "uh") automatically and generate captions.

 Best for: Podcast editors and long-form YouTubers who want to speed up the rough-cut editing process.
 The text-based editing paradigm is genuinely innovative and works well for dialogue-heavy content.

-Limitation: Not a dedicated clipping tool.
-The AI identifies segments by topic, not by viral potential.
-You still need to manually decide which segments make good short-form clips.
-For a feature-by-feature breakdown, see our ClipSpeedAI vs Descript comparison.
+Limitation: Not a dedicated clipping category.
+These tools identify segments by topic, not by viral potential.
+You still need to manually decide which segments make good short-form clips — which is exactly the gap a viral-scoring tool like ClipSpeedAI fills.

 Category: Editing assistant + captioning

-What it does: A full short-form video editor with AI-powered auto-captions, background removal, text-to-speech, and a massive library of effects and transitions.
-Made by ByteDance (TikTok's parent company).
+What it does: Full short-form video editors with AI-powered auto-captions, background removal, text-to-speech, and large libraries of effects and transitions.
+Several capable options are free to use.

 Category: Clip extraction + reframing